Radware/Cloud-WAAP-Logging-Integration-Tool/README.md

 # Cloud WAAP Logging Integration Tool

 ## Overview
 The Cloud WAAP Logging Integration Tool is specifically designed to work with Radware's Cloud WAAP.
 Its primary function is to facilitate the handling of logs once they are transferred to an AWS S3 bucket.
-This tool is pivotal in transforming and efficiently managing these logs, enhancing their compatibility for integration with various services and SIEMs.
+The tool is pivotal in transforming and efficiently managing these logs, enhancing their compatibility for integration with various services and SIEMs.

 This guide provides detailed instructions on utilizing an AWS Lambda function for effective log format transformation and management.

-Additionally, the tool's key capabilities include decompressing .json.gz files for easier access, transforming logs into JSON or NDJSON formats to suit different analytical needs, and offering the flexibility to transfer logs to either internal/external AWS S3 buckets or Azure Blob Storage.

 ## Prerequisites
-- **Download Zip Package:** Download the latest zip package available in Github with the name Cloud-WAAP-Logging-Integration-Tool-Lambda.zip.
-- **AWS Knowledge:** A basic understanding of the AWS cloud platform.
-- **AWS Account:** An AWS account with access to S3 and Lambda services.
+- **AWS Account**: An active AWS account with permissions to manage Lambda and S3 services.
+- **Labmda Runtime**: Support Lambda Python runtime version 3.8 up to 3.12.
-- **Radware Cloud WAAP:** Radware's Cloud WAAP configured to send logs to an AWS S3 bucket.
+- **Radware Cloud WAAP**: Configuration in place to send logs to an AWS S3 bucket.
+- **Permissions**: Proper IAM roles and policies that allow the Lambda function to read from S3 buckets and write to the desired destinations.
+- **For SFTP Transfers**:
+  - SFTP server access with credentials or SSH keys for secure file transfer.
-- **For Azure Blob Storage Transfer:**
+- **For Azure Blob Storage Transfer**:
-  - **Azure Knowledge:** A basic understanding of the Azure cloud platform.
-  - **Azure Storage Account:** An Azure Storage Account and a corresponding SAS Token.
+  - An Azure Storage Account and access credentials, such as a SAS Token.\

 ## Current Version
-Version 1.3
+Version 2.0.0

 ## Features
-- **Decompression:** Decompress JSON.GZ files to extract JSON content.
-- **Log Reformatting:** Converts AWS S3 logs from JSON.GZ format to NDJSON or JSON.
-- **Transfer to Custom AWS S3 or Azure Blob:** Uploads files to Azure Blob Storage or specified S3 bucket.
+- **Multiple Destination Support**: Extend the functionality of log transfers to include SFTP servers alongside existing AWS S3 and Azure Blob Storage options.
+- **Flexible Output Formatting**: Users can now specify `ndjson` as an output format, in addition to the previously supported `json` and `json.gz` formats.
-- **Flexible Folder Structure:** Option to retain original folder structure or consolidate files into a specific directory.
+- **Enhanced Folder Structure Control**: Choose to either maintain the original folder hierarchy or restructure the output to a specified directory path.
-- **Folder Suffix Customization:** Add or remove suffixes in the folder name for saved files (applicable when original folder structure is retained).
-- **Optional File Deletion:** Delete original files post-processing.
+- **Suffix Management**: Customize folder names by appending or removing specified suffixes, providing better organization of processed files.
+- **Security and Compliance**: Ensure that logs are transferred securely, maintaining compliance with organizational security policies.
+- **Automated Post-Processing Cleanup**: Option to delete original files after successful processing to keep your storage organized and cost-efficient.

 ## Operational Sequence
 The tool operates in the following sequence: